zandershah/notes/music140.md

 Now everyone knows you can get rich from the music industry, most of them go to New York City in a place known as Tin Pan Alley (Manhattan), the centre of professional music making.

-> One story is that everyones piano was overlapping each other and it sounded like people were banging on tin pans
+> One story is that everyone's piano was overlapping each other and it sounded like people were banging on tin pans

 - At it's peak in the 1920s, 1930s, 21000 publishers, 36000 composers.
 - Develops an efficient way of creating music, **divisions of labour** (composer, lyricist, publisher, publicity, performers).
 Allows for quality control and efficiency.